 - Red Plums

 - Green Apple

 - Strawberry or Apricot Jelly

-- Stir together flour and salt.
+- To make pie crust: Stir together flour and salt.
 Slice cold butter into tiny shreds and add to bowl or food processor.
 Pulse until coarse meal or small peas form.

 - Press dough into a ball.
-Pat each ball into a disk, tightly wrap in Saran Wrap, and let it chill in refrigerator for at least 30 minutes.
+Pat each ball into a disk, tightly wrap in Saran Wrap and let it chill in the refrigerator for at least 30 minutes.
 2 hours is preferred.

 - Unwrap the dough, turn the dough onto a lightly floured work surface and roll it out, using a rolling pin.
 Don't overwork the dough.
 The key is to work quickly to keep the dough as cold as possible.
 Keep the tart pan nearby so you can check the size.

 - Fold the dough in half and gently lift and position it over the tart pan.
 Unfold.
 Press the dough against the sides and bottom of the pan.